 El Dorado County families grow healthy with WIC

-WIC provides nutrition education, breastfeeding support, benefits for a variety of nutritious foods, and referrals to medical providers and community services.
+WIC provides nutrition education, breastfeeding support, benefits for a variety of nutritious foods, and referrals to medical providers and other community supports such as community based nursing, mothers and babies classes, car seat education and fittings along with a multitude of other services available throughout El Dorado County.

 WIC services are provided at no cost to recipients.
 Individuals or families may qualify for WIC if they: